-A continuation of the basic fundamental skills and concepts began in Introduction to Intercollegiate Women's Basketball I. Credit: One semester hour.
+Introduction to Intercollegiate Women's Basketball I.

-HWP 1711 INTRODUCTION TO INTERCOLLEGIATE MEN'S GOLF I Prerequisite: NONE
+HWP 1711 INTRODUCTION TO INTERCOLLEGIATE MEN'S GOLF I

 This class introduces freshmen students to golf at the college level.
 They will learn practicing techniques and play several tournaments.
-Credit: One semester hour.

-HWP 1721 INTRODUCTION TO INTERCOLLEGIATE MEN'S GOLF II Prerequisite: NONE
+HWP 1721 INTRODUCTION TO INTERCOLLEGIATE MEN'S GOLF II

 This class will teach players to compete at the college level and how to practice efficiently.
 They will play several tournaments.
-Credit: One semester hour.

-HWP 1811 INTRODUCTION TO INTERCOLLEGIATE WOMEN'S GOLF I Prerequisite: NONE
+HWP 1811 INTRODUCTION TO INTERCOLLEGIATE WOMEN'S GOLF I

 This class introduces freshmen students to golf at the college level.
 They will learn practicing techniques and play several tournaments.
-Credit: One semester hour.

-HWP 1821 INTRODUCTION TO INTERCOLLEGIATE WOMEN'S GOLF II Prerequisite: NONE
+HWP 1821 INTRODUCTION TO INTERCOLLEGIATE WOMEN'S GOLF II

 This class will teach players to compete at the college level and how to practice efficiently.
 They will play several tournaments.
-Credit: One semester hour.